burakdede/tech-papers-read/amazon-dynamo/notes.md

 - it uses [Consisten Hashing](https://en.wikipedia.org/wiki/Consistent_hashing) to scale to hosts.
 - basically we are mapping key value via hash onto a ring of values.
 - advantage: if node leaves the ring only adjacent nodes effected not the rest of the system (they shared the load between each other)
-- when new node added also it will only effect the adjacent nodes in the ring by taking part of the their load.
 - considering N values in the ring with K hosts it will only take O(N/K) to remove or add host.
 - This is a good [visual explanation](https://www.youtube.com/watch?v=--4UgUPCuFM)